dropbox/scooter/docs/source/index.md

 - [BEM naming methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)
 - [CSS Namespacing](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)

-[Here’s a CodePen](http://codepen.io/daneden/pen/78bb26fcc11e72f5aa24162c151d3626?editors=110) I’ll periodically update with the compiled CSS to use as a testing playground.

 ### Separation of Concerns
 The overarching philosophy with Dropbox SCSS is a separation of concerns.
 Components should live as independently as possible.
 Overrides and conflicting rules should be avoided and negated by abstractions.
 For example: